marsdrums/test-tutorial/visual-quality/index.md

 https://github.com/user-attachments/assets/20484751-968c-407f-945b-98738f63ca68

 > [!NOTE]
 > In the examples above the intra-frame motion is computed interpolating linearly between the current position ($P_{f}$) and the previous position ($P_{f-1}$).
 This means that the intra-frame motion is slways a straight line.
-For fast movements with frequent changes in direction, it may be worth using different forms of interpolation capable of producing curved paths (e.g., cubic spline interpolation).
+For fast movements with frequent changes in direction, it may be worth using different forms of interpolation capable of producing curved paths (e.g., cubic spline interpolation), at the cost of longer history of position values required.

 Motion Blur by Accumulation is a powerful method to create a blur effect along the direction of an object’s motion.
 However, it comes with some challenges: